dockstore/dockstore/_docs/best-practices.md

 For all developers, we highly recommend the following minimal metadata for your tool and workflows.

-### CWL
-This example includes metadata allowing others to cite your tool.
+This example includes author, email, and description metadata:

 *workflow.cwl*
 ```